 Printed barcodes are used at all parkrun events globally to record your results.
-Unfortunately, our barcode scanners can't scan mobile phone or smart watch screens .
 You can collect and print your barcode from parkrun.com.
-Alternatively, you can order your barcode on a laser engraved silicone wristband from Bent Logic.
+Alternatively, you can order your barcode on a laser engraved silicone wristband or other ID accessories from the parkrun Australia shop.
 We are strict with regard to this policy as we process over 100,000 results every weekend and if we were to relax our approach it would increase the amount of work for our volunteers.

 If you'd like to learn more about the history of the printed barcode at parkrun and why this policy is in place, take a listen to the special No barcode, no result, no exceptions episode of the excellent Free, Weekly, Timed podcast.